notaryproject/notation/hello-signing.md

 ## Signing a Container Image

-As you automate the signing of content, you'll most likely want to create and store the private keys in a key vault.
-Detailed production steps will be covered later.
 To get things started quickly, the notation cli supports generating self signed key-pairs.
+As you automate the signing of content, you will most likely want to create and store the private keys in a key vault.
+(Detailed production steps will be covered later)

 - Generating a Private Key
-  The following will generate an X-509 private key under the ./notary/ directory
+  The following will generate an X-509 private key under the `./notary/` directory
   ```bash
   notation cert generate "wabbit-networks.io"
   ```